getsolus/help-center-docs/software/samba/en.md

 ### Debugging Samba authentication issues

-To help debug authentication issues, the Solus Samba configuration is by default set up with relatively verbose logging when it comes to authentication.
+To help debug authentication issues, the Solus Samba configuration is by default set up with relatively verbose logging when it comes to authentication and protocol negotiation.

 The Samba log files live in the `/var/log/samba/` directory.